How to appeal if you don’t get the school you want

 But obviously that does mean a fair number of parents do find out that their child hasn't been offered a secondary-school place at the secondary school that they're happy with.
 If that's the case for you, what can you do?

 Here's your 8-step guide to how to appeal your child's school place

 Step 1: Try not to get stressed in front of your child

-Keep calm and even if you're feeling devastated, don’t let your child pick up on your worries and stress.
+Keep calm – easier said than done, we know!
+But no matter how devastated you're feeling, try not to let your child pick up on your worries and stress.

 Step 2: Don't reject the place you have been offered

 Accept the school place you have been offered, so you have a safety net.
 You don't want to lose that place and then, if your appeal is unsuccessful, end up with a place at another school you may be even less happy with – or (unlikely but not impossible) no place at all.

 Accepting the place you have been offered won't affect your appeal.